DanielValenzuelaPerez/YouTube-Clone/README.md

 ## Functional Requirements

-* Users can create accounts.
-* Each user can search, click on and watch videos.
+* The system allows for user account creation.
-* Videos have a name, description, upload date, and owner.
+* Users are able to search for, select, and view videos which have a title, description, upload date, and creator.
-* Videos have statistics: likes, dislikes, and views.
+* Videos also have metrics such as likes, dislikes, and views.
 * Users can like or dislike videos.
+* Users can comment and leave replies on videos.
-* Users can create playlists of videos.
+* Users can also create and manage video playlists.
 * Users can become content creators and have videos in their channel.
-* Each user has their own channel.
-* A user can subscribe to channels.
+* Users can subsribe to other channels.

 ## Limitations
 Video files will not be supported in the database.
-Instead, the project will use the YouTube API to imitate the content of the website.
+Instead, the project will use the YouTube API to display the content in the website.
 However, the statistics of each video will be based on the interaction within the project, not from the original videos.
 The focus of this project is to imitate the functionalities of the YouTube website; therefore, the web pages will have a basic design.